Print Specifications: The Advantage of Adequate Files

 After you finished the design of your label, you can dub your file press-ready.
 Save your document as a PDF-file.
 Underneath you can find a description about how to create a PDF-file (per program).

-CMYK colours are the basic colors for printing (C: Cyaan, M: Magenta, Y: Yellow, K: Black).
+CMYK colours are the basic colours for printing (C: Cyaan, M: Magenta, Y: Yellow, K: Black).
 By mixing these colours, you can create almost all colours.
 RGB colours are light colours, that you commonly use on your monitor (R: Red, G: Green, B: Blue).
 You will notice major differences on your monitor, because RGB colours are brighter than CMYK colours.
 When you convert an image with RGB to CMYK, the colours will change.
 You can use Photoshop to adjust the image to your wants and needs.

 The Pantone Matching System (PMS) is a standard colour system for printing.
 PMS colours are colours that are mixed manually.
 When you choose for a particular colour, only that colour will be used when printing.
 The Full Colour press technique works with opposite values, where as one makes use of a grid.
 PMS is comparable to RAL colours, which works according to the same principles.
 Differences in your layout may occur, when choosing PMS colours for layouts and CMYK for printing.
 It’s very important to take this into account.